SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 ### Code export

-If you're trying to learn how to translate recorded tests into WebDriver code, or if you want to integrate recorded tests into an existing custom test framework, then what you need is code export which is on the project roadmap and will be available soon.
+If you're trying to learn how to translate recorded tests into WebDriver code, or if you want to integrate recorded tests into an existing custom test framework, then what you need is code export which is now available for select languages.
+You can learn more [here](code-export.md)!